3 Ongoing Projects

 Nordic cooperation for Agenda 2030 implementation at the local level

-In 2024 – the final year of this project – our focus will be on producing a Nordic Voluntary Sub-National Review (VSR).
+In 2024 – the final year of this project – we have produced a Nordic Voluntary Sub-National Review (VSR).
 This joint Nordic VSR is the first of its kind, developed by Nordregio together with the Nordic Associations of Local Governments.
-It will be presented to a global audience during the UN High-Level Political Forum in July 2024.
+The work was presented to a global audience during the UN High-Level Political Forum in July 2024.
 The Nordic VSR builds on a fresh survey sent to all Nordic municipalities about their work to localise Agenda 2030 and integrate the Sustainable Development Goals (SDGs) into their operations and steering documents.
 We asked about their priorities and progress, obstacles, and resources.
 By sharing results and experiences of how to develop inclusive and sustainable communities, we want to inspire locally on a global scale and facilitate peer-learning between Nordic and global actors.
-Transferable methods and strategies will be made available online in a Nordic Toolbox.
 Usually, a VSR is the result of a country-wide, bottom-up reporting process on the implementation of the global goals at local and regional levels.
 What’s unique about this Nordic VSR is that it combines the five Nordic countries in one joint review of progress and remaining challenges.
 The Nordic countries have a long tradition of strong local governance.
 With the Nordic VSR, we want to showcase the vital role of local governments to make progress towards a more sustainable world.
 As emphasized by the UN and OECD, at least 105 of the 169 SDG targets cannot be reached without proper engagement and collaboration at the local level.
-The Nordic VSR will also have a specific focus on youth inclusion.
+One unique feature of the Nordic VSR is the specific focus on youth inclusion, with subchapters from both youth actors and civil society actors.
 The Nordic VSR report is a bottom-up initiative by the five Nordic Local (and regional) Government Associations (KL, KS, Kuntaliitto, Samband and SKR).
 Several of them already submitted national VSRs.
-The editorial process is managed by Nordregio.
-Besides…
+The editorial process was managed by Nordregio.
+Besides showing the survey results,…

 Study on taxation in support of green transition